Table Tennis Equipment:

-When I first began playing, there was possibly 200 rubbers (guess) on the market and approximately 50-100 blades.
-The main rubbers back then were Yasaka Mark V, Sriver L & FX, Mendo, Friendship, and then came Bryce (Tenergy of today) around the year 1999.
-Blades included: Primorac, Korbel, Stiga Allround, and Donic senso, and of course Speed glue played a huge effect on the rubbers and overall game.
+When I first began playing there was very limited table tennis equipment!
+Possibly 200 rubbers and 100 different blades (a wild guess).
+The main rubbers back then were Yasaka Mark V, Sriver L & FX, Mendo, Friendship, and then came Bryce (Tenergy of today, this was late 90’s).
+Blades included: Primorac, Korbel, Stiga Allround, and Donic Senso, and of course, Speed glue had a huge effect on the rubbers and the overall game.

-Personally equipment has never been a big issue for me, I have changed blades possibly 3 times in the past 15 years and I tend to go for modern offensive rubbers.
+Personally, equipment has never been a big issue for me, I have changed blades possibly 3 times in the past 15 years and I tend to go for modern offensive rubbers.
 I think the key is to understand your personal requirements and choose something in that range.
-I believe initially you should build your game (footwork, technique using suitable equipment, serve and return) and once you have passed this stage, then hone in on equipment that benefits and boosts your game.
+I believe initially you should build your game upon; footwork, your technique using suitable equipment, serve and return and once you have passed this stage, then hone in on equipment that benefits and boosts your game.

 Does Table Tennis equipment effect our sport?

-Table Tennis is unique due to technology, not many sports have or can develop in such away compared to table tennis and its advancing technological equipment.
-Technology has changed the game so much over the past 50 years but it has also cost the game in terms of simplicity and roar skill.
+Table Tennis is unique due to technology and not many sports have or can develop in such away Table tennis and its advancing technological equipment provides huge versatility but technology has also changed the game so much over the past 50 years.
+This has had a huge effect and possibly cost the game in terms of simplicity and roar skill.
 Today a rubber can produce a lot of effect with little shot implementation but then again, there is no world champion who just puts his bat in the way.
 All top players have exceptional skill, ability and athleticism but it’s not fully respected due to certain attributes provided by equipment and undetected/misunderstood by a non-playing spectator.

 The key is to find a solution for visual simplification, alongside technological advancements.